10 NPS Alternatives to Help You Better Understand Customer Behaviors

 The Product Engagement Score (PES) measures user interaction with a software product.
 It allows businesses to measure their product performance and how customers engage with it.

-To calculate PES, we need the following metrics:
+To calculate PES, you need the following metrics:

 - Adoption: The average number of features (core events) adopted by active accounts